jaden/pyebook/README.md

 ## Generate your desired format

+For example...

-To create a PDF of your ebook:
+to create a PDF of your ebook:

 	ebook pdf

-To create an ePub:
+to create an ePub:

 	ebook epub

-To create a Mobi:
+to create a Mobi using [KindleGen](https://kindlegen.s3.amazonaws.com/Readme.txt):

 	ebook mobi

 Run ebook without any arguments to see all of the possible formats.

 Take a look at the examples directory to see an eBook I created in a few minutes from a [Project Gutenberg](https://www.gutenberg.org/) text file.

+Use Amazon's Kindle Previewer to emulate different Kindle Devices